ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 {: #juniper-overview-install-consider}

 Review the following considerations before you install the Juniper vSRX service:
-* The Juniper vSRX VMs are deployed only into the default cluster or the edge gateway cluster.
+* The Juniper vSRX VMs are deployed only into the default cluster or the gateway cluster.
 * Juniper vSRX can protect only items in the same data center and pod.
 * You are responsible for Juniper vSRX configuration.
 * For more information about extra configuration options that you might want to include and as an example, see [The IBM Cloud IaaS vSRX default configuration](/docs/vmwaresolutions?topic=vmwaresolutions-vcsvsrx-iaas-def-config).
 This information does not illustrate your configuration.
 Your own configuration is different.